JiriSlof/KnowledgeBase/MS Skype for Business.md

 - Skype for Business LTSC 2021
 - Skype for Business for Microsoft 365

+## Requirements
+- Microsoft Windows Server
+  > 1. Skype for Businesses Server solution has an infrastructure requirement for Windows Server.
+  > 2. Users therefore need to be covered with the relevant licenses for this product.
+- Microsoft SQL Server
+  > 1. Skype for Businesses Server solution has an infrastructure requirement for Microsoft SQL Server.
+  > 2. Users must be licensed in the underlying infrastructure with the relevant licenses.

 ## License Model
 #### **Server License + CAL**
 > Purchase a Server license for each server, and then purchase Client Access Licenses (CALs) for either users or devices.